 For graduate assistantships offered by departments, you will wish to contact your department or visit their website.
 However, there are often graduate assistantships offered by administrative offices around the university.
 While there is no central point of contact for information on positions in these offices, some positions are filled periodically in college advising centers, admission offices, residence halls, and other service offices.
 The Graduate School works with these offices to post announcements for these positions to help you locate opportunities that might suit you.

 If you are seeking to fund your graduate studies through student loans, One Stop Express Services has links and deadlines for many different student loans.
 Federal Student Aid, a part of the U.S. Department of Education, is the largest provider of student financial aid in the nation.
 Your eligibility for a Federal Direct unsubsidized loan is determined by filling out the Free Application for Federal Student Aid (FAFSA).
 If additional funding is necessary, graduate students may apply for a PLUS Loan, which is designed for graduate or professional students for use in helping to pay for education expenses.
 If you’ve already submitted your FAFSA, you’ll have an FSA ID, which is used for logging in and completing an application.

 Funding Outside of UT

 The university is not the only source for fellowships or grants.
 Prospective applicants and current graduate students are encouraged to apply for fellowships or grants from national, international, industrial, or foundation sources.
-The Graduate School has a list of known funding sources to investigate, and the Office of Research and Engagement offers a list of non-university fellowships for post-doctoral candidates and graduate students.
+The Graduate School has a list of known funding sources to investigate, and the Office of Research and Engagement offers a list of funding sources in partnership with UT and external funding sources.